Run-and-tumble particles on a line with a fertile site: Introduction

 \section{Introduction}

-The run-and-tumble particle (RTP) is a simple model of active constituents such as {\emph{E. Coli}} \cite{berg2008coli,ramaswamy2010mechanics,cates2015motility}.
+The run-and-tumble particle (RTP) is a simple model of active constituents such as bacteria, including {\emph{E. coli}} \cite{berg2008coli,ramaswamy2010mechanics,cates2015motility}.
 The particle draws energy from its environment to sustain a motion at constant velocity, in a direction that changes stochastically.
 The corresponding equations of motion therefore involve two densities, one for each velocity state.
 They are coupled, but upon elimination they give rise to the telegrapher's equation.
 Recent developments on the RTP in one dimension include relaxation properties with coupling to diffusion \cite{malakar2018steady}.
 The properties of the random shape of the trajectory of the RTP in dimension two have recently been studied in \cite{hartmann2020convex}.
 Developments involving multiple RTPs on a line include \cite{le2019noncrossing}, where exact results on the non-crossing probability of two RTPs have been obtained.
 Models without conservation of the number of particles have been proposed: in \cite{masoliver1992solutions} the telegrapher's equation was studied in the presence of traps.
 In \cite{mori2020universal} the survival probability of an RTP in presence of an obstacle was worked out in arbitrary dimension.
 Moreover, the steady-state probability density of an RTP subjected to resetting has been obtained in \cite{evans2018run}.
 Exact results using the propagator in higher dimension have been achieved in \cite{santra2020run,Santra2020} for the RTP subjected to resetting.\\

-On the other hand, recent developments have given rise to a detailed understanding of the long-time behaviour of free diffusive random walkers on a lattice, whose number is allow to grow \cite{bauer2019random} through the addition of a fertile site (for earlier developments on fertile sites, see \cite{redner1984unimolecular,ben1989random}).
+On the other hand, recent developments \cite{bauer2019random} have given rise to a detailed understanding of the long-time behaviour of free diffusive random walkers on a lattice, whose number is allow to grow through the addition of a fertile site (for earlier results on fertile sites, see \cite{redner1984unimolecular,ben1989random}).
 Random walkers give rise to new random walkers when they are at the fertile site.
 The random walkers behave like non-interacting diffusive particles.
 In such a situation the number of particles can only grow.
-The growth is exponential when the dimension of the lattice is sufficiently low.
-Moreover the density of random walkers (normalised by the total number of random walkers on the lattice) was shown to reach a stationary state.\\
+The growth is exponential if the dimension of the lattice is sufficiently low. {{Moreover, dividing the number of random walkers at each site by the total number of random walkers in the system yields a density, which was shown to reach a stationary state.}}\\